ChabbyTMD/SaVor/docs/savor_tutorial.md

 This tutorial assumes you have;

 1. Set up and configured your snakemake mamba/conda environment and verified snakemake is installed and functional.
-Instructions for which are in the user guide [here](README.md)
+For instructions, please refer to the prerequisites [here](prerequisites.md)

 2. You have cloned the repo onto your local machine.